it985/my-stars/README.md

 *   [liupan1890/aliyunpan](https://github.com/liupan1890/aliyunpan) - 阿里云盘小白羊版  阿里云盘PC版 aliyundriver

-*   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution.
-You can create any programming language and any framework development Env, create high availability databases like mysql/pgsql/redis/mongo, and run any docker image.
+*   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that makes deployment simple and efficient.
+Instantly set up development environments for any programming language or framework, deploy high-availability databases (like MySQL, PostgreSQL, Redis, and MongoDB) and run any Docker image with ease.

 *   [banga/git-split-diffs](https://github.com/banga/git-split-diffs) - Syntax highlighted side-by-side diffs in your terminal